JochCool/minesweeper-bot/README.md

 ## The Minesweeper Command
 The `!minesweeper` command works like this:
 ```
-!minesweeper [<gameWidth> <gameHeight> [<numMines>]]
+!minesweeper [<gameWidth> <gameHeight> [<numMines> [dontStartUncovered]]]
 ```
-* `gameWidth` is the amount of squares the game is wide, must be an integer from 1 to 40.
-If omitted, it'll be 8.
-* `gameHeight` is the amount of squares the game is high, must be an integer from 1 to 20.
-If omitted, it'll be 8.
+* `gameWidth` and `gameHeight` tell me how many squares the game should be wide and tall, for a maximum of 40x20.
+Default is 8x8.
-* `numMines` (optional) is the amount of mines that will be in the game.
-If omitted, I will choose by myself how many mines there should be depending on the size of the game.
+* `numMines` is how many mines there should be in the game, the more mines the more difficult it is.
+If omitted, I will pick a number based on the size of the game.
 When you run this command, I will reply with a grid of spoiler tags.
-Click a spoiler tag to open the square and see if there's a mine inside!
+Unless you wrote `dontStartUncovered`, the first zeroes will have already been opened for you.

 ## Other Commands
 Here's the other commands I listen to: